New in version 1.0.

 Describes an exception class.
 The signature can, but need not include parentheses with constructor arguments.

 Describes a module-level function.
-The signature should include the parameters, enclosing optional parameters in brackets.
-Default values can be given if it enhances clarity; see Python Signatures.
+The signature should include the parameters as given in the Python function definition, see Python Signatures.
 For example:

 The description should include information about the parameters required and how they are used (especially whether mutable objects passed as parameters are modified), side effects, and possible exceptions.
+This information can optionally be given in a structured form, see Info field lists.
 A small example may be provided.

 Describes a class.
 The signature can optionally include parentheses with parameters which will be shown as the constructor arguments.
 See also Python Signatures.